gapurov/simple-dotfiles/README.md

 ## Inspiration

-This dotfiles installer takes inspiration from tools like [dotbot](https://github.com/anishathalye/dotbot) but focuses on:
+This dotfiles installer draws inspiration from tools like [dotbot](https://github.com/anishathalye/dotbot) but emphasizes simplicity and minimal dependencies.